Last updated: ‘Tis the season: A Black Friday e-commerce checklist

 Pricing is a very tricky thing to get right.
 Discounts need to be attractive, but will hit your margins.

-You don’t want to be discounting much less than your competitors, and don’t want to give away margin unnecessarily.
+Don’t discount much less than your competitors, and don’t give away margin unnecessarily.
 In the UK, we tend to see discounts of between 20% and 30% normally on full-priced items only.

 Often a retailer will offer a lower discount from the Tuesday before and then an additional discount on the Friday itself.

-10. Omnichannel: Seamless CX is a must when it comes to your Black Friday e-commerce checklist
+10. Omnichannel: Seamless CX is essential in your Black Friday e-commerce checklist

-Let’s not forget, Black Friday is not just about online sales.
+Let’s not forget, Black Friday isn’t just about online sales.

 We all remember pictures of people fighting over cheap TVs in supermarkets, but we now live in an omnichannel world where consumers do not view retailers in silos.